U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Welcome to the Miles City Field Office RMP Website

-The Miles City Field Office Proposed Resource Management Plan and Final Environmental Impact Statement (RMP/EIS) is now available online.
-This Proposed RMP/Final EIS will update the 1985 Powder River Resource Management Plan and 1996 Big Dry Resource Management Plan and will provide direction for public land and federal minerals managed by the Bureau of Land Management (BLM) Miles City Field Office in Eastern Montana.
+The Miles City Approved Resource Management Plan (RMP) and Record of Decision for the Rocky Mountain Region (ROD) are now available online.
+This ROD and RMP replace the 1985 Powder River Resource Management Plan and 1996 Big Dry Resource Management Plan and provides direction for public land and federal minerals managed by the Bureau of Land Management (BLM) Miles City Field Office in Eastern Montana.

-This Proposed RMP/Final EIS is one of 15 sub-regional planning efforts being conducted as part of the BLM’s National Greater Sage-Grouse Planning Strategy.
-The Proposed RMP identified conservation measures to conserve, enhance, and/or restore Greater Sage-Grouse (GRSG) habitat in response to the U.S. Fish and Wildlife Service’s (USFWS) March 2010 “warranted, but precluded” Endangered Species Act listing petition.
+The RMP was part of 15 sub-regional planning efforts conducted as part of the BLM’s National Greater Sage-Grouse Planning Strategy.
+The RMPs identified conservation measures to conserve, enhance, and/or restore Greater Sage-Grouse (GRSG) habitat in response to the U.S. Fish and Wildlife Service’s (USFWS) March 2010 “warranted, but precluded” Endangered Species Act listing petition.
 The USFWS found that the inadequacy of regulatory mechanisms was identified as a significant threat to GRSG in their finding on the petition to list the GRSG.
 The RMP conservation measures were identified as the BLM’s principal regulatory mechanism.